orsnaro/April-Tag-VR-noSteam/WindowsBuild_Simple.md

 __1-__ Download and install Visual Studio 2022 17.8 Preview 2 or newer [(This includes a Msys fix we need)](https://github.com/microsoft/vcpkg/issues/31565#issuecomment-1723267213), check enable building for C/C++ desktop applications during installation.

 __2-__ Copy paste this into the address bar of your browser, to clone and open the master branch in VS2022.
-When it finishes, choose an SDK version similar to mine.
-You'll have 2 to pick from on a default installation, newer version is Windows 11 SDK, the other Windows 10.
+When it finishes, confirm Retargeting as shown.
 ```
 git-client://clone?repo=https%3A%2F%2Fgithub.com%2Fju1ce%2FApril-Tag-VR-FullBody-Tracker
 ```